 The Enterprise: Product & Innovation module sees the students actively working with a live brief set by a fashion company.
 This allows them to learn the challenges faced in delivering a new concept, product or brand onto the market.
 The project kicks off with a day of brainstorming in groups with active feedback and guidance from the industry partner.
 Subsequently they work to develop a strategic proposal to satisfy the project requirements, and ultimately present it back to the client.
 With this module students consolidate their theoretical learning into a practical result using strategic thinking, creativity and technical knowledge to nurture entrepreneurial thinking.

 Lecturers who know their Business

-It’s not just the invited guests who deeply understand entrepreneurship.
-Our teachers all know what they are speaking of from direct involvement too.
+It is not only the invited guests who deeply understand entrepreneurship.
+Our lecturers all know what they are speaking of from direct involvement, too.
 This means that when they teach a module involving entrepreneurship, they have an abundance of personal experience to draw from.
-They can expand on the concepts being taught using this knowledge, answer questions in an in-depth manner and give any student individualised suggestions based on what they might do themselves in a business situation.
+They can expand on the concepts being taught using this knowledge, answer questions in an in-depth manner and give any student individualized suggestions based on what they might do themselves in a business situation.

 For example, here are two of our lecturers who can boast a wealth of practical business experience:

 Diana is a senior lecturer in anthropology and luxury.
 She teaches the Sensorial Marketing module to our MBA students as well as the Neuromarketing module in the MBA Fashion Technology course.